-Monrovia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monrovia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Monrovia is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Monrovia who work in management occupations (11.60%), office and administrative support (11.38%), and sales jobs (8.89%).

 Of important note, Monrovia is also a city of artists.
 Monrovia has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Monrovia’s character.

 Also of interest is that Monrovia has more people living here who work in computers and math than 95% of the places in the US.

 In Monrovia, however, the average commute to work is quite long.
 On average, people spend 32.76 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Like elsewhere in America, most people in Monrovia use a private automobile to get to work.
 But notably, a substantial number of Monrovia‘s citizens do make use of public transit in their daily commute, primarily riding taxis.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.